mpx200/ng-dygraphs/README.md

   // define size of chart
   chartWidth // default value is 640
   chartHeight // default value is 480

+  // define custom message when there is no data noDataLabel // default value is 'NO DATA AVAILABLE'

 ```

 ## Installation